samapriya/Planet-GEE-Pipeline-CLI/README.md

 ### Upload a directory with images to your myfolder/mycollection and associate properties with each image:
 ```
-ppipe upload -u johndoe@gmail.com --source path_to_directory_with_tif -m path_to_metadata.csv --dest users/johndoe/myfolder/myponycollection
+ppipe upload -u johndoe@gmail.com --source path_to_directory_with_tif -m path_to_metadata.csv -mf maifest_type(ex:planetscope) --dest users/johndoe/myfolder/myponycollection
 ```
 The script will prompt the user for Google account password.
 The program will also check that all properties in path_to_metadata.csv do not contain any illegal characters for GEE.
 Don't need metadata?
-Simply skip this option.
+Simply skip this option.You can also skip manifest for RapidEye imagery or any other source that does not require metadata field type handling.

 ### Upload a directory with images with specific NoData value to a selected destination
 ```